nitrophenol/Two-ways-Integration/README.md

 The app exposes the following REST API endpoints for managing customer data:

+- GET http://localhost:8000/api/getall-customer/ : to get all the customer in database

 - `POST http://localhost:8000/api/create-customer/`: Create a new customer in the database and publish the operation to a RabbitMQ queue for upsync.

 - `PUT http://localhost:8000/api/update-customer/`: Update an existing customer in the database and publish the operation to the upsync queue.